Fried Okras (recipe)

 Trinidad Saltfish Accra (recipe)

 I see plenty of recipes for accra in West Indian Cookbooks but often they bear little resemblance to Trinidad Accra.
 My Jamaican mother tells me that what she knows as accra is a saltfish fritter, flat, fried brown.
-Here in Trinidad however accra is a
+Here in Trinidad however accra

 Ensalada Chuchu (recipe)